Benefits and support

 - If you’re a foster parent you cannot apply for free school meals as you already receive funding.

-- If you already receive free school meals for a child and just want to register another child, contact us instead of applying again.
+- If you already receive free school meals for a child and just want to add another child, contact us and we'll be able to check if the additional child is eligible.

-- If you receive Housing Benefit or Council Tax Support, contact us instead of applying and we’ll update your details to include free school meals.
+- If you get Housing Benefit or Council Tax Support, contact us and we’ll be able to check if your child is eligible.

 How to apply